markusmoenig/Eldiron/docs/docs/characters_items/attributes.md

 *Character-only attribute.*

-When `true`, [join_party](server_commands#join_party) hides the character's world avatar after adding them to the party.
-The character remains an active ruleset entity and is still available to party widgets, scripts, actions, inventory, and combat systems.
+When `true`, joining the party hides the character's world avatar after adding them to the party.
+The character remains an active ruleset entity and is still available to party widgets, graphs, actions, inventory, and combat systems.
 Leave it unset or `false` for games with visible or following companions.

 ```toml
 hide_when_joined = true